 Read More About Our Farmers:

 Farmer Shirlene Côté

 Hi, I established Earth Apple in 2011 with a penchant for potatoes and an urge to use my hands and be outside more.
 Since graduating with a BSc (U of Guelph) and then a MEd (SFU), I worked in the non-profit sector for several years on social and environmental justice projects.
 I taught a variety of science-based and outdoor recreational classes in Canada, the US and South America.
-It was while working for a large climate change research institution (an alliance of the four largest universities in BC) that I felt I could contribute in a way that suited me better.
+It was while working for a large climate change research institution (an alliance of the four largest universities in BC) that I decided I could contribute in a solutions oriented, but much more direct way that also suited me and my talents better.
 Something that would serve local communities and would allow me to do my part in building resilience and finding sustainable ways to fulfill some of our most basic needs as humans.
 I left Academia and pursued small-scale farming, market gardening… call it what you will.
 I can’t imagine any other life.
 Despite farming’s never ending hardships, huge life commitments and relatively low earnings– its the sound of birds singing in the morning; the smiles of people visiting us at the farmers markets excited for the bounty; the smell of freshly turned earth or the scent of a freshly picked carrot, strawberry or rose; the strength I feel in solidarity working side by side with other farmers; the apprentices that carry on the skills & knowledge acquired here to forge new small farms; and the dreams, hopes and plans of how we can always do things better keep me married to this vocation.
 Shirlene joined Glen Valley in 2016 and currently sits on the board of GVOFC.

 Farmer Mike Nyberg